ctu-mrs/ctu-mrs.github.io/docs/system/uav_ros_interface.md

 ### The flow of information

-The ControManager is subscribed to a source of [UAV odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-), and it hands it to the trackers and controllers.
+The ControManager is subscribed to a source of [UAV State](https://ctu-mrs.github.io/mrs_msgs/msg/UavState.html), and it hands it to the trackers and controllers.
-With each update of the state estimate, the currently active tracker produces a new reference, and the currently active controller generates a new control command.
+With each update of the UAV State, the currently active tracker produces a new reference, and the currently active controller generates a new control output.
-The controllers and trackers can be switched in mid-flight to accommodate for mission different scenarios.
+The controllers and trackers can be switched in mid-flight to accommodate for different mission scenarios.
-Users supply the desired references to the ControlManager, which forwards them to the currently active tracker and controller.
+Users supply the desired references to the ControlManager, which forwards the references to the currently active tracker and controller.

 ### Provided topics